 Outpatient shoulder replacement is just like traditional shoulder replacement, except that patients go home the same day and recover in their own home.
 Ask your doctor if you are a candidate for this procedure.

 In stemless shoulder replacement surgery, the size of the artificial parts used to replace the shoulder joint is smaller.
 This results in smaller incisions and typically, a faster recovery.
 Ask your doctor if you are a candidate for this procedure.

 If a total joint replacement becomes infected, the health of the joint and limb, as well as the overall health of the patient, become an immediate concern.

-Not all orthopaedic specialists are trained to manage and treat infected total joints.
-At MedStar Health, our orthopaedic surgeons appropriately manage and aggressively treat infections.
+Not all orthopedic specialists are trained to manage and treat infected total joints.
+At MedStar Health, our orthopedic surgeons appropriately manage and aggressively treat infections.
 This often times requires removal of the total joint implant and a course of antibiotics followed by revision joint replacement.
 While this is unfortunate, it is critical for removing the bacteria from your system and maximizing your overall health and outcome.